MICROMACHINES AND NANOTECHNOLOGY: The Amazing New World of the Ultrasmall - 4. How Small Can You Get?

 Sizing Up Atoms

-of atoms.
+Even the smallest of ordinary things is made up of unimaginably huge numbers of atoms.
 A single pin, for instance, contains roughly a million times as many atoms as there human beings on Earth.

 Nature's Building Blocks